stackitcloud/terraform-provider-stackit/docs/data-sources/argus_instance.md

 ### Read-Only

+- `acl` (Set of String) The access control list for this instance.
+Each entry is an IP or IP range that is permitted to access, in CIDR notation.
 - `alerting_url` (String) Specifies Alerting URL.
 - `dashboard_url` (String) Specifies Argus instance dashboard URL.
 - `grafana_initial_admin_password` (String, Sensitive) Specifies an initial Grafana admin password.